European and American Itineraries of Juan Ramón Jiménez

 Join us for an evening of music, art and literature to celebrate Juan Ramón Jiménez, the Spanish poet, editor and critic who won the Nobel Prize literature in 1956.

-To commemorate the centennial of the publishing of Juan Ramón Jiménez’s Diary of a Newlywed Poet (Diario de un poeta recién casado, 1917), the Universtity of Maryland presents a concert by Spanish composer Carlos José Martínez Fernández, with some of Jiménez’s famous poems interpreted by Spanish-American soprano Anaïs Naharro-Murphy, alongside pianist David Hughes, and with watercolors by Juan Gómez Macías inspired by the work of this Nobel Prize winner.
+To commemorate the centennial of the publishing of Juan Ramón Jiménez’s Diary of a Newlywed Poet (Diario de un poeta recién casado, 1917), the Universtity of Maryland and SPAIN arts & culture present a concert by Spanish composer Carlos José Martínez Fernández, with some of Jiménez’s famous poems interpreted by Spanish-American soprano Anaïs Naharro-Murphy, alongside pianist David Hughes, and with watercolors by Juan Gómez Macías inspired by the work of this Nobel Prize winner.

 This event will provide a long awaited multi-aesthetic tribute through the ground-breaking poetic travelogue in the Northeastern United States (from Boston to D.C.) that the poet discovered on his honeymoon with his Spanish-Puerto Rican muse and companion, Zenobia Camprubí.